Magical Places & Secret Small World Spaces

 Grapat Nins are pretty fabulous most of the time, but even more lovely tucked away for small world play in the woods.
-The setting makes such a difference to how children interact in their play.
+However, the setting makes such a difference to how children interact in their play.

 Our garden had no interesting spaces, so we’ve tried very hard with the design to make secluded, shady spaces.
 Places for sand and water trays and large plant pots.
 Hideaways and nooks for small world adventures.